joezuntz/cosmosis-doc/index.rst

 Documentation Under Construction!

 CosmoSIS is a **cosmological parameter estimation code**.
-It is now at version 1.4.
+It is now at version 2.0

 It is a framework for structuring cosmological parameter estimation with a focus on flexibility, re-usability, debugging, verifiability, and code sharing in the form of calculation modules.

-It consolidates and connects together existing code for predicting cosmic observables, and makes mapping out experimental likelihoods with a range of different techniques much more accessible
+It consolidates and connects together existing code for predicting cosmic observables, and makes mapping out experimental likelihoods with a range of different techniques much more accessible.

 CosmoSIS is described in `Zuntz et al <http://arxiv.org/abs/1409.3409>`_ - if you make use of it in your research, please cite that paper and include the URL of this repository in your acknowledgments.
 Thanks!

+For help with CosmoSIS you can `open an issue <https://github.com/joezuntz/cosmosis>`_

 .. toctree::